Insmire/Pewlett_Hackard_Analysis/README.md

 <!-- Overview of the analysis: Explain the purpose of this analysis.-->
 ## Overview
-The purpose of this project is to build an entity relationship diagram (ERD) utilizing company Pewlett_Hackard's employee information as csv files, then query the relational database system PosgreSQL with pgAdmin as its interface to extract data.
-Extracted data is then exported as csv to be saved.
+The purpose of this project is to assist the analysts of Pewlett Hackard to elucidate the amount and positions of employees qualified for their retirement package.
+To this end, I build an employee database from six comma-separated values (CSV) files using an entity relationship diagram (ERD), then query the relational database system PostgreSQL with pgAdmin as its interface to extract data.
+Extracted data is then exported as CSV files to be reported to the Human Resources Department.
 Data of interest include

 - Position titles of current employees per position title across all departments born between 1952 through 1955 that are entering retirement age,